 You need to be 90 degrees both ways!

-Hold the drill very firmly and use a slow speed because it will likely try to grab!
+Hold the drill very firmly and use a very slow speed because it will likely try to grab!

 A dab of grease on the flutes will help lubricate it and also trap some of the swarf.